nick-luo/CoinEx.Net/docs/MigrationGuide.md

+---
+title: Migrate V4 to V5
+nav_order: 4
+---

 There are a decent amount of breaking changes when moving from version 4.x.x to version 5.x.x.
 Although the interface has changed, the available endpoints/information have not, so there should be no need to completely rewrite your program.
 Most endpoints are now available under a slightly different name or path, and most data models have remained the same, barring a few renames.
 In this document most changes will be described.
 If you have any other questions or issues when updating, feel free to open an issue.

-Changes related to `IExchangeClient`, options and client structure are also (partially) covered in the [CryptoExchange.Net Migration Guide](https://github.com/JKorf/CryptoExchange.Net/wiki/Migration-Guide)
+Changes related to `IExchangeClient`, options and client structure are also (partially) covered in the [CryptoExchange.Net Migration Guide](https://jkorf.github.io/CryptoExchange.Net/Migration%20Guide.html)

 ### Namespaces
 There are a few namespace changes: